isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-01-17-post-BiblioAsia Jan–Mar 2022.md

 </a><br>In the 1970s, Jurong Drive-in Cinema drew in the crowds, at least while the novelty lasted. *Sharon Teng* reminisces its glory days.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-mar-2022/diardduvaucel">French Impressions: 19th-century Natural History Drawings of Singapore and Southeast Asia
-</a><br>Illustrations commissioned by two French naturalists between 1818 and 1820 providing fascinating insights into the region's flora and fauna.
+</a><br>Illustrations commissioned by two French naturalists between 1818 and 1820 provide fascinating insights into the region's flora and fauna.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/pulau-lingga">Mother Island: Finding Singapore's Past in Pulau Lingga</a><br>*Faris Joraimi* visits Pulau Lingga in search of forgotten links.